Sonesta White Plains

 Doug Sims NRDC |

-This panel will explore how green banks are using the $7 billion in capital that they've generated in the United States (through 2020) to invest in energy efficiency.
+This panel explored how green banks are using the $7 billion in capital that they've generated in the United States (through 2020) to invest in energy efficiency.

 1C.
 Financing Energy Efficiency in Affordable Housing & Multifamily Properties